AudreyLL88/Electric_LadyLand_Silver/README.md

 **Call to action buttons**
 * Originally started with a "button" then realized that i needed a "a" instead but left the type="submit" in it.
 * HTML validator strongly disagreed so I removed it.

+**Google Fonts syntax link**
+* I had taken my fonts as a family pair and HTML validator didn't like that at all.
+* I went on google fonts and selected the fonts and their weight manually then added that link and it worked.

 ## Deployment ##
 ---